 Seller Product List

-The seller can view all the products in the “Products List” under “Products” and can search, edit or delete any product.
+Now, the seller can view all the products in the “Products List” under “Products” and can search, edit or delete any product.

 If he chooses to edit the product he can modify the basic characteristics of the product as well as the inventory and product status options which appear after creating a product.

-Seller will be able to see only those products which are published by admin if product auto-publish is not configured by the admin.
+And, the seller will be able to see only those products which are published by admin if product auto-publish is not configured by the admin.

-To add a product, the seller will click the “Add Product” menu item to open the add product page.
+Now, to add a product, the seller will click the “Add Product” menu item to open the add product page.

-Now under the Inventory tab, the seller will select the option Enable Stock Management At Product level, enter the Stock Quantity, Allow Backorders to “Allow”, “Not Allow” or “Allow But Notify Customer“ and select the Stock Status as “In Stock” or “Out Of Stock”.
+Now under the Inventory tab, the seller will select the option Enable Stock Management At the Product level, enter the Stock Quantity, Allow Backorders to “Allow”, “Not Allow” or “Allow But Notify Customer“ and select the Stock Status as “In Stock” or “Out Of Stock”.